wave-centre/cibig/docs/course_materials/SLURM/slurm.md

 1. Type the command `squeue` and noticed the result
 2. Type the command `squeue -u your_login` with your_login to change with your  account and noticed the difference
 3. More details with the command: `squeue -O "username,name:40,partition,nodelist,NumCPUs,state,timeused,timelimit"`
-4. Type the command `srun -p short --pty bash -i ` then `squeue` again
+4. Type the command `srun -p formation -c 2 --pty bash -i ` then `squeue` again